RobelGebre/HET/README.md

 # HET: Heterogeneity of Multiple System Atrophy Using Machine Learning and MRI

-This repository contains the pipeline for computing **Heterogeneity (HET) scores** from MRI-derived features using SHAP-based regional weighting.
-HET captures spatial heterogeneity across structural or diffusion MRI inputs and is derived directly from model-based feature importance.
+This repository contains the pipeline for running several machine learning models with MRI-derived features as inputs and diagnosis as output: multiple system atrophy (0) and Parkinson's disease (PD, 1).
+Cross-validation using ten random seeds is used to search for the optimal model with least overfitting and best performance.
+The final model is used to compute **Heterogeneity (HET) scores** to account for subtype specific hetergeniety in MSA.
+The HET framework captures spatial heterogeneity across structural and diffusion MRI inputs and is derived directly from model-based feature importances which avoids prior assumption of histopathologic regional importance.
+All the patterns identified by HET match prior reporting on brain regions important for MSA-C and MSA-P. For futher details refer to the citations given at the end of this page.

-The code performs:
+The code provided in this repo performs:

-1. Model training (AutoGluon or tree-based classifiers)
+1. Model training (AutoGluon and 4 tree-based classifiers)
 2. SHAP feature attribution
-3. SHAP weighting of regional feature construction
+3. Weighting of regional feature construction
 4. HET score computation

 ---

 ## 1. Concept

-HET uses SHAP values to determine how strongly each region contributes to distinguishing diagnostic groups.
-These SHAP weights are applied to each subject's MRI features, and the weighted features are averaged to produce a single heterogeneity score.
+HET captures regional hetergeniety of MSA.
+The following are the patterns identied by volume (top row), fractional anisotropy (FA) (middle row), and mean difusvity (MD) (bottom row) derived HET specific to MSA-C (left) and MSA-P (right)

 <div align="center">
   <table>